carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/performance-faster-string-find.rst

 ==============================

 Optimize calls to ``std::string::find()`` and friends when the needle passed is a single character string literal.
 The character literal overload is more efficient.

-By default only ``std::basic_string`` is considered.
-This list can be modified by passing a `;` separated list of class names using the `StringLikeClasses` option.
-The methods to consired are fixed, though.

 Examples: